icedq/icedq-docs/docs/embedded-cluster-icedq-install.md

 #### Initialize Vault

-To deploy the vault service follow below steps.
+To deploy the vault service, follow the below steps.

-1. Open the browser and go to iceDQ application URL configured above [Load Balancer Setup](#load-balancer-setup)
+1. Open the browser and go to the iceDQ application URL configured above [Load Balancer Setup](#load-balancer-setup)
-2. Login using the Administrator Username & Password provided in [Initial User Setup](#initial-user-setup)
+2. Log in using the Administrator Username & Password provided in [Initial User Setup](#initial-user-setup)
 3. Go to Administration and click on Vault
-4. Click `Initialie Vault`
+4. Click `Initialize Vault`

 Now that `vault` is initialized, all application services should be in ready state.